Global South - Plain Language Abstracts

 Laura J. Jaffee and Lara Sheehi

-This conversation is about making sure everyone's voice is heard, especially when we're learning about the world.
+This article is done in a conversational format.
+It is about making sure everyone's voice is heard, especially when we're learning about the world.
 The speakers want to show why helping Palestine is important for creating a better future for people with disabilities.
 They talk about how some people treat those with disabilities unfairly, including people with mental health issues.
 They also discuss how some groups pretend to care about helping people with disabilities when they really don't.
 The speakers look at how the way powerful countries have taken over other countries in the past still causes problems today.
 They imagine what the world could be like if we fixed these problems and made things fairer for everyone.

 Decolonial Disability Futurities From the Global South: Radical Relational Lessons From Glissant